 Avoid the Express version of AdWords in order to receive only web traffic that is ready to buy.

 Google offers two networks through which distributes different types of ads and campaigns using an auction system.
 On one side is the search network which allows you to target users who are actively looking for a particular product or service, and on the other hand, the Display Network helps you to draw the attention of users already within the buying cycle of your product or service.
+We have an article that delves into how Google Display campaigns work that we're confident you'll find very informative as well.

 According to a recent study conducted internally at Kolau, the average click-through-rate that the search network yields across all industries is 3% on average, while the average click-through-rate of campaigns in the display network for all industries is around 0.35%.